microsoft/vscode-docs/docs/cpp/config-msvc.md

 ## Add a source code file

-1. Select the "HELLOWORLD" folder in the side bar.
-Right-click there and select **New File** from the popup menu.
+1. Select the "HELLOWORLD" folder in the File Explorer.
+Right-click in the pane and select **New File** from the context menu.
 Name the file `helloworld.cpp`.
-Ensure it is not in the `.vscode` subfolder.
+Ensure that the file is not in the `.vscode` subfolder.

 1. Paste in this source code:

     ```cpp